aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

 The definitions may be a lot to digest, so let's take a look at some examples to help clear things up.

-## Demo: How map, flatMap, and filter work with Optionals
+### Demo

-For the first example.
-Let's take a look at _filter_.
+For the first example, let's take a look at _filter_.

 ```java
 Optional<Integer> ageOptional = Optional.ofNullable(25);
 boolean canBuyAlcohol = ageOptional.filter(age -> age >= 21).isPresent();
 System.out.println(canBuyAlcohol);
 ```

 Output:
     true

 As mentioned in the _filter_ definition earlier, if the predicate returns true, then the Optional is returned as-is.
 So in this case, the _isPresent_ method returns true.

-Let's take a look at the opposite scenario where the age is less than 21.
+Let's take a look at the opposite scenario, in which the age is less than 21.

 ```java
 ageOptional = Optional.ofNullable(20);
 canBuyAlcohol = ageOptional.filter(age -> age >= 21).isPresent();
 System.out.println(canBuyAlcohol);
 ```

 Output:
     false

 The _filter_ method returns an empty Optional which causes the _isPresent_ method to return false.

 Let's take a look at the _map_ method.
 Let's say we have the following Person class:

 ```java
 public static class Person {